Triple-T/gradle-play-publisher/README.md

 You can also update the Play Store Metadata automatically along with your APK.

 To use this feature, create a special source folder called ```play```.
 Inside, create a folder for each locale you want to support.
 Then drop your summary of recent changes into a file called ```whatsnew```.
-The title,  the description and the short description go into their own files in a subfolder called ```listing```.
+The title, the description, the short description and the YouTube video url go into their own files in a subfolder called ```listing```.
 Once set up, your project should look something like this:

 ```
 - [src]